csirmaz/NetArranger/README.md

 NetArranger is Copyright (C) 2014 Elod Csirmaz

-This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
+This program is free software; you may redistribute it and/or modify it under the terms of the MIT License.

 ![NetArranger screenshot](https://raw.github.com/wiki/csirmaz/NetArranger/NetArranger.png)